Gidon Kremer plays Alban Berg's Concerto for violin

 Sir Colin Davis, Bavarian Radio Symphony

 Berg's Concerto for violin, an intense work affected by grief, interpreted by the violinist Gidon Kremer.

-Alban Berg's Violin concerto, dedicated "To the memory of an angel", was composed in 1935.
+Alban Berg's Violin concerto, dedicated "To the memory of an angel," was composed in 1935.
 The dedication is not a poetic reference.
-The "angel" mentioned by the composer is Manon Gropius, daughter of Alma Malher (Gustav Mahler's ex-wife) and Walter Gropius, architect and founder of the Bauhaus movement.
+The "angel" mentioned by the composer is Manon Gropius, daughter of Alma Mahler (Gustav Mahler's ex-wife) and Walter Gropius, architect and founder of the Bauhaus movement.
 Alban Berg, a close friend of the Gropius couple, was deeply affected by Manon's death, at the early age of 18.

 Movie director : Hugo Käch

 Duration : 32 min

 Location : Herkulessaal Residence (Munich, Germany)

 Production : © Bayerischer Rundfunk / RM Arts